Connectivity and equilibrium in random games: Introduction

 \section{Introduction}

-In recent years, there has been a convergence of ideas coming from computer science, social sciences and economic sciences as researchers in these fields attempt to model and analyze the characteristics and dynamics of large complex networks, such as the web graph, social networks and recommendation networks.
-From the computational perspective, it has been recognized that the successful design of algorithms performed on such networks, including routing, ranking and recommendation algorithms, must take into account the social dynamics and economic incentives as well as the technical properties that govern network growth \cite{DBLP:conf/stoc/Papadimitriou01,DBLP:conf/stoc/Raghavan06,DBLP:conf/focs/Kleinberg06}.
+In recent years there has been a convergence of ideas from computer science and the social sciences aiming to model and analyze large complex networks such as the web graph, social networks and recommendation systems.
+From the computational perspective, it has been recognized that the successful design of algorithms performed on such networks, including routing, ranking and recommendation algorithms, must take into account the social dynamics and economic incentives as well as the technical properties that govern these networks \cite {DBLPconfstocPapadimitriou01,DBLPconfstocRaghavan06,DBLPconffocsKleinberg06}.

-Game theory has been very successful in modeling strategic behavior in large networks of economically incentivized entities.
-In the context of routing, for instance, it has been employed to study the effect of selfishness on the efficiency of a network, whereby the performance of the network at equilibrium is compared to the case where a central authority can simply dictate a solution \cite{roughgarden02price, roughgardenTardos2002, roughgardenTardos2003,correa04selfish}.
-The effect of selfishness has been studied in several other settings, see e.g. load balancing \cite{czumaj02selfish,545436, koutsoupias99worstcase, roughgarden01stackelberg}, facility location \cite{vetta02nash}, network design\cite{anshelevich04price}.
+Game theory has been very successful in modeling strategic behavior in large systems of economically incentivized entities.
+In the context of routing, for instance, it has been employed to study the effect of selfishness on the efficiency of a network, whereby the performance of the network at equilibrium is compared to the performance when a central authority can simply dictate a solution \cite {roughgarden02price,roughgardenTardos2002,roughgardenTardos2003,correa04selfish}.
+The effect of selfishness has been studied in several other settings, for example, load balancing \cite{czumaj02selfish,545436,koutsoupias99worstcase,roughgarden01stackelberg}, facility location~\cite{vetta02nash} and network design~\cite{anshelevich04price}.